Justice52/Pulse-Check-API/README.md

 ## Developer's Choice

-I added monitor status endpoints that allow administrators to retrieve either all registered monitors or a specific monitor.
+I have added monitor status endpoints where an administrator can get either all the registered monitors or one particular monitor.

-This improves the observability of the system by making it possible to inspect device status (ACTIVE, PAUSED, or DOWN) without accessing the database.
+The ability to observe this system will be made easier since you can observe the status of devices (ACTIVE, PAUSED, or DOWN) without looking at the database.

-These endpoints are useful for dashboards, monitoring tools, and troubleshooting in real-world deployments.

 ## Design Decisions

-Instead of creating a separate timer thread for every monitor, this project stores the timestamp of the last heartbeat.
+Rather than having a dedicated timer thread for each monitor, this application records the timestamp of the most recent heartbeat.

-A background scheduler periodically checks whether the elapsed time since the last heartbeat exceeds the configured timeout.
+The background scheduler then regularly verifies whether the duration since the most recent heartbeat has exceeded the timeout duration.

-This approach scales significantly better than maintaining thousands of independent timers and reflects how production monitoring systems are commonly implemented.
+This is far more scalable compared to keeping several thousand separate timers running and is reflective of how monitoring systems actually function in practice.